maannajjar/lattekit/README.md

 ### 2- Maintaining View States

 Virtual views react to state changes which propagate down the virtual view tree.
-In the previous example, if the MyApp needs to change **currentUser** for any reason (for example due to API call).
+In the previous example, if MyApp needs to change **currentUser** for any reason (for example due to API call).
 All it needs to do is call **notifyStateChanged()** after changing currentUser.
-This will update user property in UserDetailsView which will then update it's layout.
-You can have as many nested virtual views and update as many states.
-Calling **notifyStateChanged()** will always ensure that the layout tree reflects the correct state from the perspecitve of the calling view.
+This will update user property in UserDetailsView which will then update its layout.
+You can have as many nested virtual views and change as many variables.
+Calling **notifyStateChanged()** will always ensure that the layout tree reflects the correct state from the perspecitve of the notified view.

 ### Binding Views
-You can bind views in your layout code by using @Bind annotation.
-By default, **@Bind** annotation will look for view with the same id as the variable name.
+You can bind views in your layout code by using **@Bind** annotation.
+By default, the annotation will look for a view with the same id as the variable name.
 But you can specify the id in the annotation too:

 ```kotlin
 @Bind var saveButton : Button? = null;